Radical entanglement for elliptic curves: Introduction

 Let $K$ be a number field and fix an algebraic closure $\overline{K}$ of $K$.
 If $G$ is a commutative connected algebraic group over $K$ and $A$ is a finitely generated and torsion-free subgroup of $G(K)$, for any positive integer $n$ we may consider the field $K\left(n^{-1}A\right)$, that is the smallest extension of $K$ inside $\Kbar$ containing the coordinates of all points $P\in G(\Kbar)$ such that $nP\in A$.
 This is a Galois extension of $K$ containing the $n$-th torsion field $K(G[n])$ of $G$.

 If $G=\mathbb{G}_m$ is the multiplicative group, such extensions are studied by classical Kummer theory.
 The more general case of an extension of an abelian variety by a torus is treated in Ribet's foundational paper \cite{ribet}.
-Under certain assumptions, for example if $G$ is an abelian variety of dimension $d$ and if $A$ has rank $1$, it is known that the ratio
+Under certain assumptions, for example if $G$ is the product of an abelian variety and a torus and $A$ has rank $1$, it is known that the ratio